Evolution of central pattern generators for the control of a five-link bipedal walking mechanism: Experimental Setup

 \subsection{Hardware}

-With the intention of seeing how well the results achieved by the physical simulation and the GA runs behave when subject to real-world dynamics, a hardware implementation of the five-link mechanism has been constructed.
-As with the physical simulation described previously, this mechanism needs to be run in two dimensions; and this was achieved, as in \cite{Pratt1998}, \cite{Lewis2005} and \cite{Chevallereau2003}, by an attached lateral boom freely rotating around a pivot (Fig. \ref{Figure5}).
-The boom restricts the movement of the mechanism to a spherical surface approximating motion in two dimensions, given the boom radius is sufficiently large.
-This support has no effect on the vertical stability of the mechanism in the \emph{sagittal plane} (the plane perpendicular to hip joint axes, dividing the body into left and right halves), and the dynamics are assumed to be identical with the two-dimensional simulation.
+With the intention of conducting a preliminary test about whether results we have from evolution in simulations can be acceptably transferred to real robot hardware, we construct a hardware implementation of the five-link mechanism.
+As with the physical simulation described previously, this mechanism needs to be run in two dimensions, and this is achieved, as in many previous studies \cite{Pratt1998,Lewis2005,Chevallereau2003,Geng2006}, by an attached lateral boom freely rotating around a pivot (Figure~\ref{FigureHardware}).
+The boom, of approximately $1.5~\textnormal{m}$ of hollow and lightweight plastic, restricts the movement of the mechanism to a spherical surface approximating motion in two dimensions, given the boom radius is sufficiently large compared to the mechanism.
+This support has minimal effect on the vertical stability of the mechanism in the \emph{sagittal plane} (the plane perpendicular to hip joint axes, dividing the body into left and right halves) and the dynamics are assumed to approximate the two-dimensional simulation.

-The body of the robot was constructed out of hard plastic parts as found fit for the purpose.
-Four standard servo motors were used as actuators (rated with $\omega_{max} = 5.51~\textrm{radian}/\textrm{s}$, see section \ref{WalkingMechanismAndThePhysicalSimulation}), with the motors in hip joints having a range of movement of $180^\circ$, and the motors in the knee joints $90^\circ$ (Fig. \ref{Figure3}).
-The resulting mechanism was comparable to the commercially available five-link robot ``Red-Bot'', used in \cite{Lewis2005} and other studies, manufactured by Iguana Robotics.
-The finished mechanism (Fig. \ref{Figure6}) was about $20~\textrm{cm}$ ($7.87~\textrm{inches}$) high and weighed slightly more than $200~\textrm{grams}$ ($0.44~\textrm{pounds}$).
+The body of the robot is constructed out of hard plastic parts as found fit for the purpose.
+Four standard servo motors are used as actuators (rated with $\omega_{max} = 5.51~\textnormal{radian}/\textnormal{s}$, see Section~\ref{WalkingMechanismAndThePhysicalSimulation}), with the motors in hip joints having a range of movement of $180^\circ$, and the motors in the knee joints $90^\circ$ (Figure~\ref{FigureModel}).
+The rounded tips of the legs making contact with the ground are covered with rubber tape for increasing the grip and avoiding slippage.
+The resulting mechanism, including the boom, is comparable to the one used by Geng et al. \cite{Geng2006}, and to the commercially available five-link robot ``Red-Bot'' used by Lewis et al. \cite{Lewis2005} and other studies.
+The finished mechanism (Figure~\ref{FigureHardware2}) is about $20~\textnormal{cm}$ ($7.87~\textnormal{inches}$) high and weighs slightly more than $200~\textnormal{grams}$ ($0.44~\textnormal{pounds}$).

-The hardware was driven by a dedicated interface circuit attached to the host computer (running the CPG controller and GA evaluations), based on the Parallax Basic Stamp 2\texttrademark microcontroller.
-It communicated with the host computer using RS232 serial communications protocol.
+The hardware is driven by a dedicated interface circuit attached to the host computer (running the CPG controller and GA evaluations), based on the Parallax Basic Stamp 2\texttrademark microcontroller.
+It communicates with the host computer using RS232 serial communications protocol.

-\section{Results and discussion}
+\section{Results and Discussion}